Broadway Family Farms

 • They are very calm, gentle breeds and adapt to any climate.

-• Mini Beltie cow is 120cm at the hip and 125cm for a male.
+• Mini Beltie cow is 120 cm at the hip and 125 cm for a male.

-• They have a solid color but with a white belt around their midriff Galloways are an extremely fertile breed
+• They have a solid color but with a white belt around their midriff.
+Galloways are an extremely fertile breed.

-• They are easy to manage and have very high resistance to disease
+• They are easy to manage and have very high resistance to disease.

-• Excellent beef qualities
+• Excellent beef qualities.

 • The Mini Belties are naturally polled.

-Owning A Mini Cow
+Owning a Mini Cow

+Owning a mini cow as a pet is a personal choice as not everyone wishes to make this commitment.
+They are incredibly adorable and are a lot less destructive than a normal cow.
 They are small, so a few acres of land for some mini cows will be sufficient.
 If you want to go for a great mascot for your new business, there’s no better option than buying miniature cows.

 As mentioned above, they have calm behavior to grab the attention of both children and adults.
 Mini cows are the right start for those who want to set up a farm with less space, care, and investment.
-You can shop from our farm store, the variety of farm style shirts designed for the whole family.

-Copyright © 2023 Broadway Family Farms - All Rights Reserved.
+Copyright © 2025 Broadway Family Farms - All Rights Reserved.

-Powered by GoDaddy Website Builder
+Powered by

 This website uses cookies.